 Conducting a trip is hard, especially if you plan to travel by commute and are unaware of the public bus schedule.
 To download the Berchtesgaden bus timetables, proceed to the Regio-Bus-Bayern website, and there you will see this form:

 Enter the bus numbers I gave you into the form box and press find.
-You shall be given links to download bus schedules in PDF you can use to plan your trips.
+You shall be given links to download bus schedules in PDF that you can use to plan your trips.
 Good luck!

 Is Berchtesgaden Worth Visiting?